“Until we heal the family system, there is no hope for the person struggling.” ~Ken Seeley

 You are not alone.

 You are responsible for your own life, health, success and peace of mind; you just have to take the reins.
 The same goes for your struggling loved one.
 As hard as it is, don’t hitch your peace of mind and well being onto the roller coaster.
-Detach from it and work on your wellness.
+Detach from it to work on your wellness.
 Learning that is the process of recovery.
 The healthier you get, the better chance they will have of getting healthy.